Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Missing proofs

-\paragraph{SGD on a fixed sphere / with fixed ELR} We begin by considering two training protocols that both employ a fixed ELR.
+We begin by considering two training protocols that both employ a fixed ELR.
 First, we derive the SDE corresponding to the fixed ELR setting.
 Then, we reuse the resulting equation for $\overline{\bm{W}}_t$ to describe training constrained to a fixed sphere, since the dynamics of the direction vector are independent of the projection onto the sphere.
 The SGD updates in the fixed ELR case are given by

 where $\bm{\varepsilon} \sim \mathcal{N}(0, \bm{I}_d)$.
 Similarly to~\cite{li2020reconciling}, this discrete dynamics leads to the following SDE:

 To analyze the dynamics of the radius and the direction vector, we utilize the Ito's formula, which produces a new SDE describing the evolution of a twice-differentiable function $f(t, \bm{x})$ when substituting $\bm{x} = \bm{W}_t$.
 Given an original SDE